CGNS/HDF5 - An HPC implementation#

 LK |

-There is no mapping to HDF5 MT and LK types, because there is no actual data space associated with the nodes.
+There is no mapping to HDF5 MT and LK types because the nodes do not have an actual data space associated with them.
 The type information itself is stored in the node as the strings “MT” and “LK”.

 Note